Kalan-Lab/lsaBGC/README.md

 # *lsa*BGC

-### :warning: lsaBGC is being supported (e.g. will aim to fix issues with usability, bugs) but is no longer under active development (no new features).
-We encourage users to check out [lsaBGC-Pan](https://github.com/Kalan-Lab/lsaBGC-Pan) - a new version which features many of the core programs from lsaBGC as well as new modules!
+### :warning: *lsa*BGC is being supported (e.g. will aim to fix issues with usability, bugs) but is no longer under active development (no new features).
+We encourage users to check out [*lsa*BGC-Pan](https://github.com/Kalan-Lab/lsaBGC-Pan) - a new version which features many of the core programs from *lsa*BGC as well as new modules!
 Note, also, the bioconda package `lsabgc` corresponds to lsaBGC-Pan.

 ### Lineage Specific Analysis (*lsa*) of Biosynthetic Gene Clusters (BGC)